-The near-field surroundings (defined as an area within 200 metres (m) of the subject site) include mostly low-rise suburban developments from the east clockwise to the southwest, and a mix of parking lots, Highway 417 (The Queensway), and a mix of mostly low- and mid-rise developments for the remainder of the compass.
-Notably, a 13-storey building is located approximately 130 m to the east-northeast at 460 O'Connor Street, and a 19-storey building is located approximately 130 m to the north-northwest at 203 Catherine Street.
-The Queensway runs east to west approximately 50 m to the north of the subject site.
-The far-field surroundings (defined as an area beyond the near-field but within a 2 kilometre (km) radius of the subject site) are characterized by a mix of low- and mid-rise buildings and the urban exposure of the downtown Ottawa core from the west-northwest clockwise to the north, by a mix of low-, mid-, and high-rise buildings from the north clockwise to the southwest, by mostly dense low-rise suburban developments from the northeast clockwise to the southwest.
-The Rideau River flows south to north approximately 1.4 km to the east of the subject site, and the Rideau Canal flows south to north approximately 600 m to the east of the subject site.
+The near-field surroundings (defined as an area within 200 metres (m) of the subject site) include a mix of low-, mid-, and high-rise buildings in all directions.
+The far-field surroundings (defined as an area beyond the near-field but within a 2 kilometre (km) radius of the subject site) are characterized by a mix of mostly low- and mid-rise buildings from the northwest clockwise to the west-southwest, and by the urban exposure of the downtown Ottawa core and the open exposure of the Ottawa River from the westsouthwest clockwise to the northwest.
+The Ottawa River flows southwest to northeast approximately 1.5 km to the northwest, and the Rideau Canal flows south to north approximately 800 m to the east of the subject site.

-Key areas under consideration include surrounding sidewalks, walkways, bus stops, and building access points.
+Key areas under consideration include surrounding sidewalks, walkways, and building access points.

 Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.